-Our inventory consists of NGL and NGL products and is carried at the lower of its cost or market with cost determined using the average cost method.
-We had no lower of cost or market adjustments in 2003 or 2002.
-In 2001, we recorded an adjustment of approximately \$1.3 million to reduce the book value of our inventory to market.
+Our inventory consists of NGL and NGL products and is valued at the lower of its cost or market with cost determined using the average cost method.
+We had no lower of cost or market adjustments for the six month periods ended June 30, 2004 and 2003.